nemesis1346/chainmyne_interview/readme.md

 5. I added a hamburger button when more features are required

 6. I added images on the rows, the api was giving me already the png files

+7. Dockerfile is ready for future deployment in cloud services or just to wrap dependencies

 ### Installation steps and running locally